cssigniter/gutenbee/readme.txt

 == Changelog ==

+= 2.14.0 =
+* All blocks: Update code deprecations for WP 6.0
+* Gallery block: Link to the full image URLs when images are linked to media.

 = 2.13.1 =
 * Image Box block: Fixed max image size on WordPress 6.0
 * Post Types block: Fixed max image size on WordPress 6.0